Representation Paradigms in AI-based 3D Radiological Image Reconstruction: A Systematic Review: Discussions and Challenges

-Transfer learning, which involves pretraining models on large-scale datasets and fine-tuning them for specific medical imaging tasks, effectively reduces training time and computational costs \citep{zhuang2020comprehensive}.
-In the medical field, transfer learning has been widely applied to classification \citep{kim2022transfer}, segmentation \citep{karimi2021transfer}, and other tasks \citep{raghu2019transfusion}.
-Notably, the emergence of Segment Anything Model (SAM) \citep{kirillov2023segment} has demonstrated precise medical image segmentation through fine-tuning \citep{ma2024segment}.
-Unlike classification and segmentation, radiological image reconstruction relies on the unique attributes of medical images, making direct application challenging \citep{zhang2017deep,knoll2019assessment}.
-Instead, embedding imaging-specific knowledge is essential for achieving optimal results.
+Transfer learning has been widely adopted to reduce training time and computational cost by pretraining models on large-scale datasets and fine-tuning them for specific tasks \citep{zhuang2020comprehensive}.
+In the medical domain, it has proven effective in classification \citep{kim2022transfer}, segmentation \citep{karimi2021transfer}, and related tasks \citep{raghu2019transfusion}.
+The emergence of the Segment Anything Model \citep{kirillov2023segment} has further shown that large pretrained models can be adapted to medical imaging through fine-tuning \citep{ma2024segment}.
+However, unlike classification and segmentation, radiological reconstruction is tightly coupled with imaging physics and acquisition geometry, which makes direct reuse of generic pretrained models more difficult \citep{zhang2017deep,knoll2019assessment}.
+Imaging-specific priors therefore remain essential.

-Another promising approach is edge computing, which offloads computationally intensive tasks to edge devices or cloud platforms, enabling real-time and distributed AI processing \citep{chen2019deep}.
-In large language models, edge computing has been widely adopted \citep{zheng2025review}.
-In the field of radiological image reconstruction, Isosalo et al. \citep{isosalo2023local} have explored the feasibility of local edge computing for radiological image reconstruction and computer-aided detection.
-Zhang et al. \citep{zhang20213d} utilized edge computing in IoT-based 3D telemedicine for denoising CT images.
-Additionally, Zhang et al. \citep{zhang2025collaborative} proposed a collaborative inference strategy for medical image diagnosis in a mobile edge computing environment.
-We believe that integrating radiological image reconstruction with edge computing holds great clinical value, offering potential solutions for real-time imaging.

-Meanwhile, advancements in AI-driven low-dose and sparse-view reconstruction have reduced medical imaging costs, though the primary expense now lies in the computational resources required for high-performance AI models.
-To further reduce costs, developing lightweight end-to-end models with fewer parameters is crucial.
-Additionally, knowledge distillation has emerged as a popular solution \citep{gou2021knowledge}.
-In medical segmentation, Zhou et al. \citep{zhou2024distillation} proposed a one-shot medical image segmentation framework based on image reconstruction-guided distillation learning, effectively reducing computational demands.
-In the context of medical imaging reconstruction, Wu et al. \citep{wu2024adaptive} introduced an unsupervised MRI reconstruction method based on self-supervised training, knowledge distillation, and sample reweighting.
-By training a teacher model and distilling its knowledge into a student model, their approach accelerated inference while improving performance across multiple datasets.
+Edge computing is another promising strategy, because it moves computationally intensive tasks to edge devices or cloud platforms and enables distributed processing \citep{chen2019deep}.
+This strategy has already been explored in radiological image reconstruction and computer-aided detection \citep{isosalo2023local,zhang20213d,zhang2025collaborative}.
+Meanwhile, although low-dose and sparse-view reconstruction reduce acquisition burden, the computational cost of large AI models has become increasingly prominent.
+To reduce this cost, lightweight end-to-end architectures and knowledge distillation have attracted growing attention \citep{gou2021knowledge}.
+In reconstruction-related medical tasks, distillation has shown potential for reducing inference cost while preserving performance \citep{zhou2024distillation,wu2024adaptive}.